Theodore L. Sendak

-Theodore Lorraine Sendak (March 16, 1918 – January 22, 1999) was an American politician who served as the thirty-sixth Attorney General of Indiana from January 13, 1969 to January 12, 1981.
+Theodore Lorraine Sendak (March 16, 1918 – January 22, 1999) was an American politician who served as the thirty-sixth Attorney General of Indiana from January 13, 1969, to January 12, 1981.

-Biography

 Early life, education, and military service

 Sendak was born to Annette and Jack Sendak in Chicago, Illinois.
 Sendak grew up in East Chicago, Indiana.
 Sendak attended Harvard University, graduating in 1941.

 In 1941, during the Second World War, Sendak was drafted into the United States Army and served in the Philippines.
 After the war, Sendak remained active in the Army Reserve.

 After the war, Sendak began working for the Indiana Department of Veteran Affairs.
 He returned to school, graduating in 1958 from Valparaiso University Law School.

 Political career

 Sendak was involved with many local and national campaigns for Republican candidates.
 In 1968, Sendak was elected Indiana Attorney General, succeeding Democrat John J. Dillon.
 Sendak served as Attorney General in the administration of Republican Governors Edgar Whitcomb and Otis Bowen.
 As Attorney General, Sendak advocated against revisions to the state's criminal code and supported the use capital punishment in Indiana.
 From 1977 to 1978, Sendak served as president of the National Association of Attorneys General.
 Sendak was succeeded to the office of Attorney General by Linley E. Pearson.